sagarbabu-mood/user-siva/README.md

   - **Description**:

-    If the user requests to delete a tweet of other users
+    If the user requests to delete a tracking other than Authenticated user

   - **Response**
     - **Status code**
       ```
-      401
+      500
       ```
     - **Body**
       ```
-      Invalid Request
+      Internal Server Error
       ```

 - **Scenario 2**

   - **Description**:

-    If the user deletes his tweet
+    If the user deletes tracking

   - **Response**
     ```
-    Tweet Removed
+    Tracking deleted successfully
     ```

 </Section>